citycensus/scoring/Readme.md

 ### Category Score

-The catagory score is a score of maximum 1 one.
-1 point is awared if the city has a dataset in each category.
+The category score is a score of maximum 1 one.
+1 point is awarded if the city has a dataset in each category.
 0,5 point if a dataset in at least half of the categories exists.

 ### Category Variance Score

 This score computes the variance for the amount of datasets per category.
 If a city has a lot of datasets in just one category a low variance is the result and vice versa.
 A low variance is what we score highest.

 ### Dataset Score

-The more datset the city has the higher the score and the rank.
+The more datasets the city has, the higher the score and the rank.

 ### Formats Rank

 The more formats the more points and rank.

 ### Standardization
-Each rank is standadized.
+Each rank is standardized.
 The place is divided by the maximum rank (ties are allowed) and multiplied by 100.

 _Example_

 Rank: 1
 Max Rank: 100
-Standadized Rank: 1
+Standardized Rank: 1

 Rank: 10
 Max Rank: 80
-Resulting Rank: 12,5
+Standardized Rank: 12,5